Best Practices for Hosting Virtual All-Hands Meetings

 You can adjust Q&A settings to allow or disable anonymous questions or change whether attendees can view, comment, or upvote questions.

 Review the Q&A report after your webinar and follow up with attendees whose questions weren’t answered in the session.

 Available with Zoom Meetings, Breakout Rooms allow your employees to meet in smaller groups.
 Assign attendees to Breakout Rooms prior to or during the session.
 You can allow participants to select which room they want to join or allow them to move freely among rooms.

 Surveys for feedback

 Give your employees a chance to provide feedback after your event, to measure what employees thought went well, what still needs improvement, and what they’d like to see at future all-hands events.
-With Zoom Video Webinars, you can use the post-webinar survey to launch a survey right after your event.
+With Zoom Webinars, you can use the post-webinar survey to launch a survey right after your event.